bacpop/PopPUNK/docs/overview.rst

 Fit your own model
 ^^^^^^^^^^^^^^^^^^
 If a database isn't available for your species, you can fit your own.
-Details on how to do this can be found on :doc:`model_fitting`.
+This consists of three steps:

+1. Sketch your genomes (see :doc:`sketching`).
+2. Fit a model (see :doc:`model_fitting`).
+3. Repeat step two, until you have a model which works for your needs.

 After getting a good fit, you may want to share it with others so that they can use it to assign queries.
 See :doc:`model_distribution` for advice.
 We would also